mricon/b4/docs/installing.rst

 Upgrading
 ~~~~~~~~~
-If you have previously installed from pypi, you can upgrade using pip as
+If you have previously installed from PyPi, you can upgrade using pip as
 well::

     python3 -m pip install --user --upgrade b4